What is svetlin oil?

-Evening primrose oil is a natural vegetable oil extracted from the seeds of the evening primrose, a yellow flowering plant native to North America, Europe, and Asia.
-The most well-known ingredient in evening primrose oil is GLA (gamma-linolenic acid), an omega-6 fatty acid that supports anti-inflammatory processes and cellular health.
+Svetlin oil is a natural vegetable oil obtained from the seeds of svetlin, a yellow-flowered plant that grows in North America, Europe and Asia.
+The best-known component of safflower oil is GLA (gamma-linolenic acid), an omega-6 fatty acid that supports anti-inflammatory processes and cellular health.
 (2*)

-Evening primrose has been used for centuries by Native Americans to relieve inflammation, wounds, and digestive problems.
-In the 20th century, science confirmed its many benefits, and evening primrose oil quickly became established as a dietary supplement to support skin, hormones, and the immune system.
+Svetlin has been used for centuries by the natives of North America to relieve inflammation, wounds and digestive problems.
+In the 20th century, science confirmed many of its benefits, and evening primrose oil quickly became established as a nutritional supplement to support the skin, hormones, and immune system.

 - Anti-inflammatory action – suitable for rheumatic problems and skin inflammations